Yandex Browser for Mobile blocks offensive or intrusive ads by default.

 Which ads are considered intrusive

-Yandex Browser for mobile filters out intrusive ad formats, following the recommendations of IAB Russia.
-IAB Russia works out criteria for high-quality advertising and contributes to the development of interactive advertising based on users' interests and interaction with them.
+Yandex Browser for Mobile filters out intrusive ad formats, following the recommendations of IAB Russia.
+IAB Russia sets criteria for high-quality advertising and contributes to the development of interactive advertising based on users' interests and interaction with them.

 - Full-screen banners that appear immediately after the page loads.
 After a countdown, it can be closed by the user or closes automatically.

 - Full-screen banners that appear after you have been on the site for a certain amount of time.
 May be closed immediately or after a countdown.

 - Advertising video with sound in the website content.
 Sound turns on automatically.

 To learn more about the recommendations the browser uses to filter ads, see the presentation of the Industrial Committee of IAB Russia for improving advertising.
 Recommendations are based on a study of Russian users' attitude toward online advertising.

 - Erotic and pornographic ads

 Banners with erotic or pornographic images or ads for "adult" websites.
 These ads are blocked on all websites except those where they match the website’s subject.

 Banners with graphic images of various disasters and survivors of violence, creepy characters from horror movies, worms and parasites, displays of various diseases and deformities, infected organs and ulcers and grossly obese people.
 Close-up drawings and photos of private parts and childbirth.
 Ads with messages about the death of celebrities or predicting the end of the world.